Mrn157/LCC-/README.md

 # Moonrise
-Simple but fast Lunar Client launcher with Weave built-in that I made because I was bored.
+Simple but fast Lunar Client launcher with Weave built-in.

 <h1>ATTENTION: If the game wont launch, Update lunar using the original launcher.</h1>